satishwarkedas/lasso_bilevel/README.md

 - data -> data matrix in the format mentioned above
 - index_train -> vector of row indices that are to be used for training, rest of the data will be considered for testing

+### cvLassoMIQP.m/cvAdaptiveLassoMIQP.m
+[optimalLambda, totalTime, res] = cvLassoMIQP/cvAdaptiveLassoMIQP(data, folds, start_vec)
+outputs:
+- res -> the result of the MIQP solver of Gurobi (struct with multiple attributes)
+- if no start_vec is provided, leave it blank; else needs to be the size - p x 1
+- elements of start_vec can only take binary values -> corresponds to the signs of beta's (negative beta -> positive u)

+### solveLassoBilevelMIQP.m/AdaptiveLassoBilevelMIQP.m
+Solve the Bi-level problem with lower level problem formulated using KKT conditions
+[optimalLambda, optimalBeta, totalTime] = AdaptiveLassoBilevelMIQP(data, split, start_vec)
+- split -> a value between 0 and 1; usage -> 0.7, 0.8: the first 70% and 80% of the data used for training, rest for testing

 ### solveLasso1/AdaptiveLasso1.m
 [beta, fval] = solveLasso1/AdaptiveLasso1(lambda, data, splits)
 - Given a lambda value, implement Original LASSO or Adaptive LASSO

-### solveLassoBilevelMIQP/AdaptiveLassoBilevelMIQP.m
-Solve the Bi-level problem with lower level problem formulated using KKT conditions

 ### solveLassoBilevelDempe/AdaptiveLassoBilevelDempe.m
 Solve the Bi-level problem with iterative lower-level mapping approximation scheme as proposed by Dempe et al.